How Long Is a 10 MB Video?

 (4.128 × 60) ÷ 8 ≈ 31 MB

-To fit 10 MB in 60 s, you need total bitrate near 1.3 Mbps, which is tight for 1080p but workable for 720p talking-head content.
+To fit 10 MB in 60 seconds, total bitrate needs to sit near 1.3 Mbps.
+That is tight for 1080p and more realistic for 720p talking-head content.

 Rough duration at common settings

-Rules of thumb for H.264 MP4 with 128 kbps audio.
-Your mileage varies.
+Rules of thumb for H.264 MP4 with about 128 kbps audio.
+Your results will vary.

 | Settings | Approximate duration in 10 MB |